 Production photos, tours, and sing-alongs, oh my!
 This week (as always), we’ve got an exciting round-up of news from the London theatre world.
 Grab your broom and start your vocal warm-ups!

 Get ready to sing along!
 No, really: Bat Out of Hell just announced sing-along performances!
 On August 28, September 25, October 31, November 27, and December 31, you can sing along to the songs of Meat Loaf with the cast of Bat Out of Hell.
 If you go on Halloween or New Year’s Eve, be sure to dress up!
 The best-dressed audience member will receive a show poster signed by none other than Meat Loaf.
+You can book tickets to this thrilling extravaganza with no fees right here.

 Calling all Wicked fans!
 The popular musical about the witches of Oz played its 5000th performance Thursday night.
 Next month, Wicked celebrates its 12th birthday on the West End, and it’s currently the 14th longest running West End show in history.
 In honor of the landmark occasion, Wicked released a brand new photograph of Sophie Evans as Glinda and Alice Fearn as Elphaba.